James Franco: Personal life

+Religious beliefs

 Franco has described himself as Jewish; regarding his secular upbringing, he told The Guardian that he feels as if he has "missed out on the Jewish experience", but has been told not to worry about that by his Jewish friends and said in the same interview that he likes "the idea of religion as a source of community".
 When asked if he was a "believer", he responded, "In God?
 I don't know.
 Yes.
 To a certain extent.
 It's a complicated question."
 In 2015, he had an official bar mitzvah ceremony, presided over by a rabbi.

 Relationships and sexuality

 Due to his support for the LGBT community and his portrayal of gay characters in his projects, Franco's sexuality has been a subject of discussion in media sources.
 In a March 2015 interview with Four Two Nine magazine, Franco again opened up about his sexuality, stating, "In the twenties and thirties, they used to define homosexuality by how you acted and not by whom you slept with.
 Sailors would fuck guys all the time, but as long as they behaved in masculine ways, they weren't considered gay.
 Well, I like to think that I'm gay in my art and straight in my life."

 After meeting on the set of Whatever It Takes in 1999, Franco dated co-star Marla Sokoloff for five years.
 He was later in a relationship with actress Ahna O'Reilly until 2011.
 He confirmed their separation in an interview for Playboy magazine's August 2011 issue, saying that his interest in education got between them.

+In 2024, People reported that Franco had been dating Izabel Pakzad since 2017.